Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-The guardian or co-decision-maker must act in the best interests of the dependent adult.
-They must protect the adult’s rights and should encourage the adult to be as involved as possible in making decisions.
+A guardian or co-decision-maker must act in the best interests of the dependent adult.
+They must protect the adult’s rights.
+They should also encourage the adult to be as involved as possible in making decisions.

 • diligently